KG-NINJA/Loop-to-A/README.md

 ---

 ## Purpose
-- This is not about attacking official winners.
+This is not about overturning the official winners.
-- It is about affirming that **GPT-first contributions deserve their own reality**.
-- To provide artists, indie engineers, and explorers with an **authentic stage**.
+**The goal is to build another stage — one where GPT-first explorers, indie engineers, and story-driven projects can shine.**

 The official scoreboard is one truth.
 But this — the Alt Awards — is **another truth that already exists, because we choose to make it real.**